smaegol/PlasFlow/README.md

 Detailed information concerning the alogrithm and assumptions on which the PlasFlow is based can be found in the publication "_PlasFlow - Predicting Plasmid Sequences in Metagenomic Data Using Genome Signatures_" (_Nucleic Acids Research_, submitted).
 The flowchart illustrating major steps of training and prediction is shown below

 ![PlasFlow Flowchart](https://github.com/smaegol/PlasFlow/blob/master/flowchart.png)

+## TBD

+In next releases we plan to retrain models using the most recent TensorFlow release.
+During the development of PlasFlow there was a lot of changes in the TensorFlow library and the newest version is not compatible with models trained for TensorFlow.
+However, retraining requires signficant computational effort and recoding.
+As we want to include *Archaea* sequences (which are missed now) in the models, we plan to train new models with the last TensorFlow version and release new version at the beginning of 2018.